There’s a rising trend amongst website development and marketing agencies to embrace an upcoming model called WaaS, short for Website as a Service.

 Of course, it’s an oversimplification and many websites really stand out in design aspects.
 Though, having great design comes at a cost, as mentioned earlier.

 Website as a Service companies cater to businesses who have limited resources, and who don’t have the financial means to invest in flashy websites.
+Instead, what these companies want is a website that works and has proven to fulfill its goal.

 So, why not turn it around?
 Pivot your approach.